 Remind yourself: you are not a bad writer, just an anxious one.
 You have strengths in writing that others don’t; remind yourself of those strengths.
 You are a student of writing, not everything you make will be perfect, as you are in the process of learning!
 Writing is a skill that you are developing.
 Self-talk and reflection is important for increasing your confidence and creating realistic expectations.

 Struggling in silence doesn’t help your emotional well-being, your learning, or your writing.
 Sharing your experiences and struggles with a classmate, professor, or a writing consultant can be a relief and can open up pathways for you to get the help you need.
 The Writing Center is a safe space for writers at all levels of learning and ability.
 As a free resource, you don’t have to go through the writing process alone and suffer in your anxiety.
 By making recurring appointments, you will learn tools to use in future writing projects so you feel more prepared as a writer.
 We also highlight your strengths to improve your writing confidence, decrease your anxiety, and help you to become a stronger writer.

 There are free tutoring services for just about any content area on campus, whether you need help with writing, math, or another one of your classes.

 If you are struggling to find a resource or need help getting started with your research, WOU’s library is a wonderful resource.

 If you have a disability and need accommodation, reach out to ODS to learn how you can get support.

 Health in all areas is important, and the health and counseling center is a wonderful service for students here on campus.

-Sometimes it’s not just the writing.
-Mental health is the largest factor affecting students’ academic success at WOU.
-Whether you need support now or want to build better mental health for when times get tough, visit WOU’s Suicide Prevention and Mental Health Promotion website.
+Whether you need mental health support now or want to build better mental health for when times get tough, visit this resourceful website for excellent information and support.